 We are planning to do a continuous review of new abstracts.
 Contributors will be notified as soon as possible via e-mail by regarding presentation acceptance.
-Following acceptance of their contribution, ALL presenters appearing in the program must confirm their participation and register for the PLL4 conference by 1 March 2022 to be included in the conference program.
+Following acceptance of their contribution, ALL presenters appearing in the program must confirm their participation and register for the PLL4 conference (early registration ends March 31 2022) to be included in the conference program.

 The official language of the conference is English.
 Accordingly, proposals must be written, and accepted submissions must be presented in English.

 To promote broad participation, an individual may not appear as first author on more than one submission and will not be accepted for more than two submissions.
 The only exception to these rules will be authors who also submit a proposal for a different project to the “Mobilizing Positive Psychology in SLA” pre-conference.

 Proposals will contain the names of all presenters, a title (maximum 100 characters), a summary (up to 50 words at the beginning of the abstract), and the full abstract (to a maximum 250 words, for a total of 300 words).
 Please label the summary and abstract separately, as shown below.
 There are additional requirements for symposium proposals, detailed information for submitting a symposium is presented below.
 Provide also 3 or more keywords to help the organizers group the presentations for the conference program.
 For pre-conference abstracts only, please add "(Pre)" to the beginning of the title.

 Title: The system will ask you for a title of 100 characters or less.

 Abstract: please format the abstract box as follows: